 Closing Costs for Iowa Homes: What to Expect

-According to recent data from Bankrate, the average closing costs for a $200,000 home in Des Moines are around $2,100.
-However, that doesn't include a variety of variable costs, including title insurance, title search, taxes, other government fees, escrow fees and discount points.
+According to data from Bankrate, the average closing costs for a $200,000 home in Iowa is around $2,100.
+However, that doesn't include variable costs, including title insurance, title search, taxes, other government fees, escrow fees, and discount points.

-That can give you a starting point, but it’s important to remember that the fees vary significantly depending on your lender, where you buy, and how much the home costs.
+In the end, fees vary significantly depending on your lender, where you buy, and how much the home costs.

 Common Closing Costs for Iowa Buyers